bclonan/bmc-navigator-component/README.md

 The component emits the following events:

-- `item-selected`: Fired when an item is selected, with the item and path
+- `item-selected`: Fired when an item is selected, with the item, path, and associated metadata
 - `path-changed`: Fired when the navigation path changes
 - `search-completed`: Fired when a search is completed, with query info and results count
 - `update:options`: Fired when options are updated internally (for v-model support)
+- `metadata-changed`: Fired when metadata for an item is added or removed

 ## Configuration Options